sattelite/ElunaScripts/README.md

 ## Content

-This repo contains example scripts and general releases for Eluna.
+This repo is a fork of the [official Eluna repo](https://github.com/ElunaLuaEngine/Scripts) and contains refactored scripts for Eluna.
+The changes will be submitted to the [official Eluna repo](https://github.com/ElunaLuaEngine/Scripts) whenever they seem to work flawless.

-Feel free to use anything within this repo as you please, and commit your own scripts for review and possible acceptance into the repo.
+Feel free to use anything within this repo as you please, and commit your own scripts for review and possible acceptance into the repo and/or the [official Eluna repo](https://github.com/ElunaLuaEngine/Scripts)

 ## Coding Style